Ircama/osm-carto-tutorials/pages/80_git-workflow.md

 * [PowerShell-based Git Shell](https://git-scm.com/book/it/v2/Git-in-Other-Environments-Git-in-Powershell) that comes with GitHub Desktop]
   It exploits [posh-git](https://github.com/dahlbyk/posh-git#posh-git).
-  * Cyan color: the branch matches its remote; the "=" shows that it is at the same commit level as the remote branch
+  * Cyan color: the branch matches its remote; the "=" shows that it is at the same commit level as the remote branch; a commit can be done
   * Green color with up arrow: branch ahead of its remote, needs a git push
   * Red with down arrow: branch is behind its remote, needs a git pull
   * Yellow color with up and down arrows: might need a git push --force